drvinceknight/pfm/_sources/chapters/02-algebra/why/main.md

 ## Why do I sometimes see `from sympy import *`?

-There a number of resources available from which you can learn to use Sympy.
+There a number of resources available from which you can learn to use `sympy`.
 In some instances you will not see `import sympy` but instead you will see `from sympy import *`.